top of page

 Summary

-Cord collects only the data needed to provide and secure the service:
+Cord collects and processes only the information needed to deliver, secure, and maintain the service:

 • Delivery metadata: